gcallah/BookReviews/goodspeed.md

 good point about investors' "animal spirits."

-In a chapter entitled "Firefighters and Arsonists," G asks how much the expanded role of government in the modern economy, both through central banking and welfare programs, has made downturns less severe.
+In a chapter entitled "Firefighters and Arsonists," Goodspeed asks how much the expanded role of government in the modern economy, both through central banking and welfare programs, has made downturns less severe.
-Using the Davis-Romer method for measuring the length and depth of contractions, and looking at peak-to-trough changes in real GDP, real consumption, real investment, and the unemployment rate, in both the United States and the United Kingdom, G concludes that there is no evidence that central banking and the expanded welfare state have meliorated the frequency or depth of recessions.
+Using the Davis-Romer method for measuring the length and depth of contractions, and looking at peak-to-trough changes in real GDP, real consumption, real investment, and the unemployment rate, in both the United States and the United Kingdom, Goodspeed concludes that there is no evidence that central banking and the expanded welfare state have meliorated the frequency or depth of recessions.
 Expansions have indeed been getting longer, but that is part of a trend that started well before the 20th century increases in the